In page navigation

 Here’s a quick summary of the two approaches, and the pros and cons of each.

-Share dealing refers to the practice of buying and holding shares in a particular company over the long term.
+Share dealing refers to the practice of holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit from either dividend payments or an increase in the stock’s price over time.

 When investing your money this way, it is important to do a thorough fundamental analysis of the company in which you are investing.
 You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter-term peaks and troughs.